 The growth in the derivatives market did slow down between 2008 and 2019.
 But, as of 2020, the derivatives market is estimated at over \$1 quadrillion.
-But this seems to be grossly over-exaggerated, say some experts.
+But this seems to be grossly exaggerated, say some experts.
 The Bank of International Settlements (BIS) estimated that in the first half of 2019, the notional value of the outstanding contracts was about \$640 trillion, a significant jump from the 2007 figure of \$370 trillion.
-They also estimate that the total gross market value of all contracts is approximately \$12 trillion - a more realistic picture.
+They also estimate that all contracts' total gross market value is approximately \$12 trillion - a more realistic picture.
 When narrowing down to the OTC market, the notional value in 2019 was estimated to be its highest since 2014.
-The notional value of all interest rate contracts traded on the OTC was estimated at \$200 trillion.
+The notional value of all interestrate contracts traded on the OTC was estimated at \$200 trillion.